ELEMENTARY CONTESTS MIDDLE SCHOOL CONTESTS HIGH SCHOOL CONTESTS ONLINE INSTRUCTION STORE ARML TEAMS CONTACT

 Elementary District Championships

 Only students or teams who attain a high enough score at one of the qualifying rounds may compete at the District Championship.
 Students may only sign up for the District Championship for the district where their school is physically located (see below for a list of districts).
-In order to qualify for the District Championship a student must participate in an elementary qualifying round (either a local contest or the in-school qualifying test) during the school year and do any one of the following:
+In order to qualify for the District Championship a student must participate in an elementary qualifying round during the school year and do any one of the following:

 • Earn at least 50% of the available points on any of the individual tests or the individual total score.